 Our Southeastern Pennsylvania branch serves the entire area including Chester, Delaware, Bucks, Montgomery and Philadelphia counties in addition to Northern Delaware, Northern Maryland, New Jersey, Southeastern New York.

-Kaitlyn Charney, CPDT-KA, Atlas-CTP
+Kaitlyn Charney, CPDT-KA, Atlas-CT

 Kaitlyn Charney has had an overwhelming passion for animals for her entire life.
 Growing up, she always chose Discovery Channel and Animal Planet over Saturday morning cartoons.
 She also loved exploring the outdoors, catching frogs, and watching birds and other wildlife.
 She had dreams of becoming a veterinarian, but working for one in high school made her realize that it wasn't the right career choice.